Parth789456/Microservices/README.md

 In this project, I have established synchronous communication between multiple services.

   To make these services I used -
-  Technology – Spring Boot, IntelliJ & Language – Java
+  Technology – Spring Boot, IntelliJ and Language – Java

 In this project, there are 3 services, and each service has its own functionality to perform.